-Tea ceremony is mostly about bonding between the host and the guest but it is for sure a meditational activity as the great founder Sen no Rikyu called “jaku” (tranquility) one of the main elements of tea ceremony.
-Then one may ask why it is different from any other tea drinking activity and why it may lead to mindfulness and the ultimate peace of mind.
-At MAIKOYA we tell our guests that the answers lay in the zen philosophy which is deeply embedded in the culture of Japan.
-These are:
+Tea ceremony is mostly about bonding between the host and the guest but it is for sure a meditational activity as the great founder Sen no Rikyu called “jaku” (tranquility) one of the major elements of tea ceremony.
+Then one may ask why it is different from other meditative activities and why it may lead to mindfulness and the ultimate peace of mind.
+At MAIKOYA we tell our guests that the answer is the zen philosophy which is deeply embedded in the culture of Japan.
+The simple principles of zen are:

 - Accepting life as it is

 Impermanence or transience in life remind us that everything is impermanent; your thoughts, your emotions and also your pains.
-There is a constant transformation in the universe.
-This transformation has always been reflected in tea rooms as seasonal changes are subtly emphasized (the flowers, scroll, bowls, tea scoop, tatami setting, tea pot, etc.).
-As the matter of fact, Japanese consider short lived beauty (e.g. Cherry blossoms, fall leaves) more valuable and aesthetically pleasing because soon they would be gone.
-If we notice that transformation is life itself, we also realize that all the pains and sorrows we have at any given moment are just temporary.
+There is constant transformation in the universe.
+This transformation has always been reflected in tea rooms as seasonal changes are subtly emphasized : the flowers, scroll, bowls, tea scoop, tatami settings, tea pot, etc..
+As a matter of fact, Japanese consider short lived beauty (e.g. cherry blossoms, fall leaves) valuable and aesthetically pleasing because soon they would be gone.
+If we realize that transformation is life itself, we could also understand that all the pains and sorrows we have at any given moment are temporary.
 This approach is likely to give you peace of mind.

 Meditation or mindfulness are often described as being present in the moment.
 This is of course easier said than done because we naturally worry about our past mistakes and the potential future risks.
 However, for a zen monk “now” is infinitive and the “future” does not exist.
 Similarly, most Westerners consider time linear, while, for the Japanese time is cyclical and can only be measured by events and relationships.
 Japanese people rarely use the word regret (they don’t live in the past) and treat every meeting as “ichi-go-ichi-e” (every moment is a chance).
 You must enjoy every single moment because every single moment is unique.
 If you realize that moments never reoccur you are more likely to be present at any given moment which will give you more peace of mind.